 After that, the startup script should modify your path so you can run any of the ISIS applications.
 Check you path before and after the script to see if $ISISROOT/bin has been added.

-#3 Updated by Barnaby Norman about 1 year ago

-Many thanks for your response.

-Edited

-After that, the startup script should modify your path so you can run any of the ISIS applications.
-Check you path before and after the script to see if $ISISROOT/bin has been added.

-#3 Updated by Barnaby Norman about 1 year ago
+#3 Updated by Barnaby Norman over 1 year ago

 Many thanks for your response.